THE ROMANTIC NOVEL AWARDS 2024

-- The Fantasy Romantic Novel Award: For romantic novels with elements where the reader needs to suspend disbelief, including those featuring magical realism, fantasy, science fiction, the paranormal. timeslip (in which a character moves between time periods) time travel novels and books with ‘ghostly’ elements.
+- The Fantasy Romantic Novel Award: For romantic novels with elements where the reader needs to suspend disbelief, including magical realism, fantasy, science fiction, the paranormal, timeslip (in which a character moves between time periods) time travel novels and books with ‘ghostly’ elements.

 - The Jackie Collins Romantic Thriller Award: For stories featuring a substantial thriller, suspense, mystery or crime story, alongside or fully entwined with a romantic story.
 The romantic element should still be very strong throughout but the main storyline may be less of a traditional love story.
-Novels set in any time period may be entered for this category.
+Novels set in any time period can be entered for this category.

-- The Katie Fforde Debut Romantic Novel Award: .
-For the best romantic novel by a first-time author.
+- The Debut Romantic Novel Award: For the best romantic novel by a first-time author.
 Entries may represent any aspect of the romantic genre.
-This is an excellent category for new writers to shine amongst their peers.
+This is an excellent category for new writers or unestablished to shine amongst their peers.